muqiuq/tiksible/README.md

-# Tiksible - lightweight automation for MikroTik RouterOS
+# Tiksible - lightweight IaaS tool for MikroTik RouterOS

-Tiksible is a lightweight CLI tool designed for provisioning and configuration management, primarily following the principles of infrastructure as code.
+Tiksible is a lightweight CLI tool designed for managing MikroTik RouterOS device configurations, primarily following to the principles of infrastructure as code.

 ## ⭐ Features
  - Manage hosts and credentials in YAML files
- - Use the [Scriban](https://github.com/scriban/scriban) template language to apply single or multiple MikroTik commands to multiple devices  over SSH
+ - Use the [Scriban](https://github.com/scriban/scriban) template language to generate MikroTik CLI commands and apply them over SSH to multiple devices
  - Backup multiple devices (`/export` and `/system/backup`) with a single line
  - Compare local and remote configurations and apply the differences
  - Set up public key authentication with a single command